sarahmr63089/cautious-coder/_posts/2020-09-01-union-find-algorithm.md

 This last improvement is the most efficient, taking what was a quadratic, unscalable solution (the UnionFind class) to a linear solution.

-Working through the lessons and videos about this alogrithm was difficult.
+Working through the lessons and videos about this algorithm was difficult.
 It's been a while since I worked with higher-level math and wrapping my brain around the efficiency of these solutions took a long time.
 It helped to go through the solutions on CodePen and create visuals to better understand each improvement.

 Source:
 [Princeton University, Algorithms Part I, taught by Robert Sedgewick and Kevin Wayne](https://www.coursera.org/learn/algorithms-part1)